EBZebra/docs/edge/source/guide/configreference.md

 ## Preloads
 ### Preload
-By default plug-ins will be loaded into memory when needed, e.g. when `Barcode.enable` is called, the `Barcode` plugin DLL will be loaded into memory.
-This loading operation takes takes a certain amount of time when it is performed for the first time; to prevent the user from noticing any lag when using their application, modules can be loaded in the background when the Enterprise Browser starts.
-Specify a Preload tag for each module you wish to load at Enterprise Browser startup; note that multiple modules may be defined in the same DLL but you still need to list all modules to preload here to see maximum benefit.
+Defines plug-ins to be pre-loaded rather than loading as needed by a program function.
+Pre-loading prevents application lag when a program function is called for the first time.
+For example, when Barcode.enable is called by an app, a slight lag will be seen as the Barcode DLL loads into memory.
+Specify a Preload tag for each module to be loaded when Enterprise Browser starts up.
+While multiple modules may be defined in the same DLL, list all pre-loaded modules for maximum benefit.
+For memory-constrained devices, pre-load all required modules to prevent an out-of-memory condition during execution.
+Does not apply to the Enterprise Tablet; plug-ins are integral to Enterprise Browser on this platform.

-> Note: On low memory devices, it is recommended to preload all your required modules to avoid your program running out of memory during execution.

-Preloads are not applicable to the enterprise tablet, as plugins are integral to the Enterprise Browser on this platform.

 **Possible Values**